Jesús Colomé

-Jesús Colomé de la Cruz (born December 23, 1977) is a former professional relief pitcher.
+Jesús Colomé de la Cruz (born December 23, 1977) is a Dominican former professional baseball relief pitcher.
 He played for the Tampa Bay Devil Rays, Washington Nationals, Milwaukee Brewers and Seattle Mariners of Major League Baseball (MLB).

 Professional career

 Oakland Athletics

 Jesús Colomé was signed as a non-drafted free agent by the Oakland Athletics at age 18, in 1996.
 He had made it to Double-A as a starting pitcher when, on July 28, 2000, he was traded to the Tampa Bay Devil Rays for Todd Belitz and Jim Mecir.

 Tampa Bay Devil Rays

 The Devil Rays converted him to a relief pitcher, and he made his major league debut with them on June 21, 2001.
 He finished with a 3.33 ERA.
 Colomé was one of the only pitchers to throw over 100 mph, but he had bad control.
 The next season, he posted an 8.27 ERA (the highest of his career).
 He returned to his old form in 2004, in 2003 he struck out a career high 69 batters.

 On August 26, 2005, Colomé was involved in a serious car accident in the Dominican Republic.
 Two months later, he was released by the Devil Rays.